Creatures (video game series): Reception

-Several reviews of the series emphasize that the player will need patience, and recommend it for players who are not parents.
+Several reviews of the series emphasize that the player would need patience, and it was often recommended for players who were not parents.

-The early games do not have specific goals, leading some reviewers to consider it a 'small scale genetic experiment' rather than a game.
-One reviewer compares the game to a virtual 'fish tank', feeling that once the frustration of raising norns through their childhood was over and a breeding population had been established, the game became boring for him.
+The early games did not have specific goals, leading some reviewers to consider it a 'small scale genetic experiment' rather than a full game.
+One reviewer compared the game to a 'virtual fish tank', feeling that once the frustration of raising norns through their childhood was over and a breeding population had been established, the game had become boring.

-Several reviewers compared Creatures favourably to Tamagotchi when Creatures first came out.
+Several reviewers compared Creatures favorably to Tamagotchi when the game first came out.

-For Caroline Daniel, it is intriguing what our interactions with the game will reveal about us.
-Furthermore, Daniel regarded the game as an important step in popularising artificial life technology in the home.

 Between July and November 1997, over 100,000 copies of Creatures were sold in the American market.
 Windows Sources magazine gave the series a "Stellar Award".

-Jay Schindler wondered if this game was entertainment or a simulation of parenthood.
-Schindler criticised the inability to scroll all the way around the world.
-Schindler also noted that raising a group of norns was much more difficult than raising a single norn, as they could interact with each other with much greater ease than he could interact with a norn.
+Jay Schindler, a game reviewer, speculated if the game was meant to be entertainment or, instead, a simulation of parenthood.
+Schindler criticized the inability to scroll all the way around the world, as well as noted that raising a group of norns was much more difficult than raising a single norn, due to the fact that they could interact with each other with much greater ease than the player could interact with a norn.

-Don Labriola wrote of Creatures that "no other program so successfully mirrors the joys and challenges of raising a child or pet."
+Don Labriola, another game reviewer, wrote of Creatures that "no other program so successfully mirrors the joys and challenges of raising a child or pet."

 In 2016, the Creatures series was featured by an academic study into science-themed video games as depicting an accurate model of evolution and natural selection, displaying three key features of the process.